All Episodes

 Didn't get you blackballed with God because you're standing up and telling the truth.

-And let me tell you, look, man, anybody can come out and just say whatever they want, but this is a man with a great, perfect reputation who's come out, and he's risked his livelihood in order to give you all the truth.
+But this is a man with a great, perfect reputation who's come out and he's risked his livelihood in order to give you all the truth.

-I should tell you that prior to becoming the Sandy Hook Conspiracy Theory World Center, Wolfgang Halbig was working on a movie about the Founding Fathers traveling into the present day and uncovering a grand conspiracy.
+I should tell you that prior to becoming the Sandy Hook Conspiracy Theory World Center, Wolfgang Halbig was working on a movie about the founding fathers traveling into the present day and uncovering a grand conspiracy.

 In the process of trying to write this movie, he tweeted at Jimmy Fallon trying to get help with getting his project off the ground.